 - See Wordcount and Price

-- If you have Glossary set up in your Gengo account, you can send its ID.
+- If you have a Glossary set up in your Gengo account, you can send its ID.

-- Add comment for translator.
-All Gengo orders sent from Memsource have automatically created comment for translators:"Please note that this is a fully automated system, we are not able to reply to comments at this time.
-If you have any questions, please contact Gengo support."
+- Add a comment for the translator.
+All Gengo orders sent from Memsource have the comment "Please note that this is a fully automated system, we are not able to reply to comments at this time.
+If you have any questions, please contact Gengo support." created automatically.

-8. Once the job was submitted, the "Human translation" icon will indicate the process.
-It can take 30 minutes or longer to get the translated file back to Memsource.
+8. Once the job is submitted, the "Human translation" icon will indicate the process.
+Please note that it can take 30 minutes or longer to get the translated file back to Memsource.